Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ### Prepare Your Environment

+#### Python 3.11.6 is required to use the Spectral CLI.
-#### We strongly recommend interacting with the Spectral CLI in an isolated virtual environment using Python 3.11.6.
+#### We strongly recommend interacting with the Spectral CLI in an isolated virtual environment.

 To manage multiple versions of Python on a single machine we recommend [asdf](https://asdf-vm.com/).